adamshostack/conflictmodeling/references/README.md

 [Lawson18] Lawson, Nolan, "[Mastodon and the challenges of abuse in a federated system](https://nolanlawson.com/2018/08/31/mastodon-and-the-challenges-of-abuse-in-a-federated-system/)", blog post August 31, 2018.

-[Levendowski16] Levendowski, Amanda "[Conflict Modeling](https://www.levendowski.net/conflict-modeling/)" in progress work,
+[Levendowski16] Levendowski, Amanda "[Conflict Modeling](https://www.levendowski.net/conflict-modeling/)" in progress work.

+[Linvill19] Darren L. Linvill and Patrick Warren "[Russian trolls can be surprisingly subtle, and often fun to read](https://www.washingtonpost.com/outlook/russian-trolls-can-be-surprisingly-subtle-and-often-fun-to-read/2019/03/08/677f8ec2-413c-11e9-9361-301ffb5bd5e6_story.html)", The Washington Post, March 8, 2019.
+Reminds me of Kate Starbird's work; trolls are not what we stereotype.

 [Lorenz18] Lorenz, Taylor, "[Instagram Has a Massive Harassment Problem](https://www.theatlantic.com/technology/archive/2018/10/instagram-has-massive-harassment-problem/572890/) October, 2018  "moderators feel like they need to be experts in multiple social platforms to understand the nuances of each post."